-GPS is an essential element of the global information infrastructure.
 GPS technology is found in everything from cell phones and wristwatches to shipping containers, and ATM's.
-The system boosts productivity across a wide swath of the economy, to include farming, construction, mining, surveying, supply chain management and more.
-Major communications networks, banking systems, financial markets, and power grids depend on GPS and the technology is embedded in virtually every U.S. military asset making armed forces safer and more effective.
+The system boosts productivity in almost every aspect of society and across a wide swath of the economy, to include farming, construction mining, surveying, supply chain management and more.
+Major communications networks, banking systems, financial markets, and power grids depend on GPS and the technology is embedded in virtually every component of U.S. military operations.

 GPS III will improve position, navigation and timing services and provide advanced anti-jam capabilities yielding superior system security, accuracy and reliability.
-The first GPS III satellites will deliver signals three times more accurate than current GPS spacecraft and provide three times more power for military users, while also enhancing the spacecraft’s design life and adding a new civil signal designed to be interoperable with international global navigation satellite systems.
+The first GPS III satellites will deliver signals three times more accurate than current GPS spacecraft and provide three times more power for military users, while also enhancing the spacecraft’s design life and adding a civil L1C signal designed to be carried on other international Global Navigation Satellite Systems (GNSS).

 In 2008, Lockheed Martin was awarded the contract for the design, development and production of the GPS III Non-Flight Satellite Testbed (GNST) and the first two GPS III satellites, with priced options for up to 10 additional satellites.
-In early 2012, the Air Force exercised a $238 million option for production of the next two satellites, GPS III space vehicles three and four.
+In late 2013, the U.S. Air Force exercised a $200 million option for the production of its fifth and sixth GPS III satellites.
 The Air Force plans to purchase up to 32 GPS III satellites.

 Lockheed Martin’s GPS Heritage